-ShoutMeLoud is one active blog, and not only Google bots, but there are virtually many Good + bad bots which crawl ShoutMeLoud daily, and I realised that added a lot to my number of visits according to WPEngine.
+ShoutMeLoud is one active blog, and not only Google bots, but there are virtually many good + bad bots which crawl ShoutMeLoud daily, and I realized that added a lot to my number of visits according to WPEngine.

 As I was considering to move away from WPEngine hosting after knowing how they are counting visits, and certainly this is not a customer-friendly model of pricing, I wanted to see if I could do something to make my WPEngine stats closer to my Google analytic stats.

-Ans.)
+Ans.
 Any request that hits CDN instead of the server does not count as a visit.
 So CDN is a helpful tool as well.
 But if these hotlinks pre-exist the enabling of CDN, it’s a tougher issue to address.
 Again, because CloudFlare is at the DNS level, it’s a simple, comprehensive solution.

-Q) I see that WpEngine counts bad bots as visits too, do you have a solution for blocking these bad bots/spam/scrapers bots?
+Q. I see that WPEngine counts bad bots as visits too, do you have a solution for blocking these bad bots/spam/scrapers bots?

-Q) Why does Google Analytics show a much lower visitor number?
+Q. Why does Google Analytics show a much lower visitor number?

-A unique IP is counted as unique in an entire month, while our system looks at unique IPs on a per day basis.
-They also will not include Google bots or various other bots in their visitors count.
-GA is used for marketing/advertising purposes and that is why it works so hard to only count what they believe to be human visitors.
-Our server stats monitoring tracks all unique visitors because from a server impact standpoint, a bot or a human is still pulling data down from the server and using CPU resources in the process.
+A unique IP is counted as unique in an entire month while our system looks at unique IPs on a per day basis.
+They also will not include Google bots or various other bots in their visitor’s count.
+GA is used for marketing/advertising purposes, and that is why it works so hard only to count what they believe to be human visitors.
+Our server stats monitoring tracks all unique visitors because, from a server impact standpoint, a bot or a human is still pulling data down from the server and using CPU resources in the process.

-Q) Is there a problem or something wrong with the GA implementation?
+Q. Is there a problem or something wrong with the GA implementation?

-Ans.)
+Ans.
 Absolutely not.
 They have a specific purpose, to try and show you how many human visitors have come to your site.
 Our own stats has a specific purpose to show from a server impact perspective how much data is being transferred over our servers

-Ans.)
+Ans.
 I wouldn’t say those stats are flawed.
-It’s just a tool that’s designed more for advertising purposes, for example to measure “reach”.
+It’s just a tool that’s designed more for advertising purposes, for example, to measure “reach”.
 A good way to get stats that accurately reflect the traffic that actually hits the server is to see the stats (like “Daily Usage CSV”) available in your User Portal.

-How to lower down WpEngine Bills?
+How to lower down WPEngine Bills?

-First of all, despite of liking everything about WpEngine, I hate the way they are over-charging their customers.
-I always considered WPEngine to be a customer-centric company, and they have implemented many great features like Website security, free DNS, Website backup, Staging area, and many more to give important features to their customers.
+First of all, despite liking everything about WPEngine, I hate the way they are over-charging their customers.
+I always considered WPEngine to be a customer-centric company, and they have implemented many great features like Website security, free DNS, Website backup, Staging area, and many more to give significant features to their customers.
 But, sadly they have not implemented any measures to block the bad bots from accessing your website.
 None the less, they are charging their customers for such visits, which doesn’t even matter.